Set up Amazon VPC peering to work with resources outside of Amazon Lightsail

-Lightsail lets you connect to AWS resources, such as an Amazon RDS database, through virtual private cloud (VPC) peering.
-A VPC is a virtual network dedicated to your AWS account.
+Lightsail lets you connect to resources, such as an Amazon RDS database, through virtual private cloud (VPC) peering.
+A VPC is a virtual network dedicated to your account.
 Everything you create inside Lightsail is inside a VPC, and you can connect your Lightsail VPC to an Amazon VPC.

-Some AWS resources, such as Amazon S3, Amazon CloudFront, and Amazon DynamoDB don't require VPC peering to be enabled.
+Some resources, such as Amazon S3, Amazon CloudFront, and Amazon DynamoDB don't require VPC peering to be enabled.

-Since AWS Regions are isolated from one another, a VPC is also isolated in the region where you created it.
+Since Regions are isolated from one another, a VPC is also isolated in the region where you created it.
 You'll need to enable VPC peering in each region where you have Lightsail resources.

 Once you have a default Amazon VPC, follow these instructions to peer your Lightsail VPC with your Amazon VPC.